Website Manager

 Safety: Catchers must wear a catcher’s facemask when warming up pitchers.

-May use up to 10 defenders (4 outfielders) by mutual agreement at the pregame plate meeting.
+Teams may use up to 10 defenders, including 4 outfielders, by mutual agreement at the pregame plate meeting.
 This is for more playing time, not a defensive advantage.

 Outfield Borrowing